In the current energy crisis, will Europe be able to substitute Russian gas imports?

 If so, by when and how?

-IOGP Europe and the American Petroleum Institute (API) have mobilized their industry’s knowledge and asked Rystad Energy to explore this question in detail in an upcoming study.
+IOGP Europe and the American Petroleum Institute (API) have mobilized their industry’s knowledge and asked Rystad Energy to explore this question in detail in new research.

 This unique study builds on insights from the full gas value chain, thanks to the technical input from the European Network of Transmission System Operators for Gas (ENTSOG) and Gas Infrastructure Europe (GIE).